datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect6_programme_management.md

   * These should be expressed in financial terms *Outline implementation plan:
   * how the project is going to be implemented
+* Costs:
+  * the implementation plan will supply information to establish these ** Financial plan:
+  * combines costs and benefit data to establish value of project
+* Risk:
+  * initial risk analysis to identify risks to project execution and to business aspects that affect profit